How To Make An Emulsifying Sugar Scrub (And Why They’re So Great)

 How long will your scrub last?
 Multiple factors can alter the shelf life of your scrub.
 However, a preservative will ensure your scrub can last at least a few weeks, so please double-check the labeling of your preservatives.

-Other factors include how large your batch is, how often you use it, or how quickly it gets contaminated by water.
+Other factors include the size of your batch, the frequency of use, and the rate at which it becomes contaminated by water.
 However, it should last a few uses with the proper care.

 Should You Patch Test Your Scrub?

 Making your own body products can be challenging if you’re not a cosmetic chemist.
-So, one way you can ensure you keep your skin safe is by conducting a patch test.
+One way to ensure your skin remains safe is to conduct a patch test.
 A patch test will allow you to see how you react to this DIY scrub.

 Sugar Vs Brown Sugar Vs Salt

 The main component of an emulsifying sugar scrub is white sugar.
-However, you may be tempted to switch to another exfoliating property.
+However, you may be tempted to switch to another exfoliating product.
 How do salt and brown sugar compare to regular sugar?

 Takeaway